Canada Parent and Grandparent Sponsorship: Requirements, Eligibility, Process & Documents for Indians

 Permanent Residence

 Eligible sponsors must be at least 18 years old, reside in Canada, and meet the Minimum Necessary Income (MNI = LICO + 30%) for 3 consecutive tax years immediately before applying.
 A co-signing spouse or common-law partner may combine income to meet MNI.
-Government fees are CAD 1,205 per adult — CAD 85 sponsorship fee, CAD 545 processing fee, and CAD 575 Right of Permanent Residence Fee — plus CAD 85 for biometrics.
+IRCC fees start from CAD 1,260 per parent or grandparent when the Right of Permanent Residence Fee is included, plus biometrics where required.
 The sponsorship undertaking is 20 years from PR and processing takes approximately 20-24 months.
 If you are not invited under PGP, the Canada Super Visa is a multiple-entry visitor visa allowing parents and grandparents to stay up to 5 years per entry over a 10-year validity.

 Eligibility